 Etiology and Pathophysiology

 The etiology is unknown.
 Recently, overexpression of the notch signaling pathway has been associated with the progression of hemangioma stem cells into hemangioma endothelial cells.
-Abnormal vascular endothelial growth factor (VEGF) production has also been observed.2 Increased estrogen levels have ...
+Abnormal vascular endothelial growth factor (VEGF) production has also been observed.2 Increased ...